Ketel Marte: Arizona Diamondbacks (2017–present)

 Batting .316 with 20 home runs and 51 RBIs in late June 2019, Marte was named the starting second baseman for the MLB All-Star Game.
 He finished the season batting .329 with 32 home runs and finished fourth in NL MVP voting.
 He played more games in center field than second base.
 In the shortened 2020 season, Marte hit .287 with 2 home runs and 17 RBI.
 On April 8, 2021, Marte was placed on the 10-day injured list with a right hamstring strain.
 He returned on May 19.

 On March 29, 2022, Marte signed a five-year, $76 million contract extension with the Diamondbacks.
 He finished the 2022 season batting a career-low .240.

 Marte rebounded in 2023, batting .276 with 25 home runs and a career-high 71 walks.
 In Game 3 of the 2023 NL Championship Series (NLCS), Marte hit a walk-off single for his third hit of the night as the Diamondbacks won 2–1.
 In Game 7, Marte extended his postseason hitting streak to 16 games, the longest hitting streak by any player to start his postseason career in MLB history.
 Marte finished the series batting .387 and was awarded the NLCS MVP Award.
 Marte extended his streak to 18 games in Game 2 of the World Series, setting the MLB record.
 Marte's streak ended in Game 5 of the series, the longest hit streak in postseason history at 20 games, passing Manny Ramirez, Derek Jeter, and Hank Bauer, who all had 17-game streaks.
 Marte was the last out of the World Series, striking out looking against Rangers reliever Josh Sborz to clinch the series for the Rangers.

 Batting .292 with 19 home runs and 57 RBI at the 2024 All-Star Break, Marte was named the starting second baseman for the All-Star Game.
 On August 19, Marte was placed on the 10-day injured list with a left ankle sprain.
 He returned on September 6.
-He ended the 2024 season with batting .292 with a career-high 36 HRs and 95 RBI.
+He ended the 2024 season with batting .292 with a career-high 36 home runs and 95 RBI.
 Marte won his first Silver Slugger Award of his career.
 He finished third in NL MVP voting and was named to the All-MLB First Team.